How to Attract Repeat Customers at Your Café | 9 Proven Strategies

 Then add the systems that keep customers engaged: a loyalty programme that rewards their return, social media that keeps you in their mind, partnerships that expand your community presence, and a menu that gives them reasons to explore.

 A digital loyalty platform like Perkstar ties many of these elements together.
 It gives customers tangible progress toward rewards, gives you a direct communication channel through push notifications, provides data on customer behaviour, and makes gathering feedback and reviews straightforward.
 The 14-day free trial lets you test everything—no credit card required—so you can see how it fits into your café's retention strategy.
+If you're weighing your options, a comparison of the best loyalty apps for coffee shops can help you find the right fit for your café's size, budget, and customer base.

 Start your free trial at Perkstar →